Strawman Farm community foods Ltd.

 Sometimes small changes can produce big results with proof that changing what you eat can transform your health.

-Whole Food Plant-Based nutrition has become a powerful global movement that is restoring health and giving people their lives back.
+Whole Food Plant-Based nutrition has become a powerful global movement that is restoring health and giving quality of life back to the people.

 If you work or volunteer with people experiencing food insecurity, this is the website for you!
 By registering as a member, you will receive periodic email updates with links to new training opportunities and resources.